Latest Offer: Unlimited Data with no speed restrictions!

 Does O2 have 5G?

 Yes, O2 is the third major network in the UK to launch a 5G service.
-However, the network has the least amount of towns, cities and land covered out of the four major network operators in the UK.
+Currently, O2 is the second fastest 5G mobile network provider in the UK, and they also have the second largest 5G coverage.

 Does O2 support Wi-Fi Calling?